Does Coffee Count as Water? How Coffee Relates to Dehydration

 However, coffee is also a mild diuretic because it contains caffeine.
 That means, like other caffeinated beverages, it increases urination.
 Drinking excessive amounts of coffee and partaking in physical activity that causes sweating may increase dehydration risk.

 That’s because both increased urination results in water loss.
 So, if you aren’t replenishing lost fluids quickly, dehydration can set in.
 Dehydration is a condition where water and electrolyte loss is greater than intake.
-It can cause a range of symptoms from extreme thirst to pounding headaches and dizziness.
+It can cause a range of signs from extreme thirst to pounding headaches and dizziness.
 In severe cases, it can be deadly.

 The best way to avoid dehydration is to make sure you get the right amount of fluids and electrolytes.
 While many experts recommend drinking eight glasses of water a day, fluid intake varies from person to person.
 Your body weight, activity level, and medical condition can all affect the amount of fluids you need.